votrongluan/FA23_NET1706_PRN211_G5_TankManagement/README.md

 We use a Git branching strategy with three main branches:

-- `master`: Contains the stable version of the code.
+- `main`: Contains the stable version of the code.
 Direct commits to this branch are restricted.
 - `dev`: Contains the latest development changes.
 This is the main branch for ongoing development.
 - `test`: Contains code that is under testing before being merged into `dev`.